 The best way to stay in a situation is to resist it.....so remember when you're in the thick of 'the void' to accept it.
 Don't try to force your way out.
 Instead take a few deep breaths throughout your day and allow your body and mind to accept the emptiness.

 At the beginning or end of your day (or both if you can), take at least 30 minutes and move your body.
 Take a walk down one of your favorite streets while deeply breathing in and out.
 Be aware of your senses as you walk.
 Smell in the smells.
 Listen to the hustle and bustle or the quiet....whatever it is about that place that makes you like it.
 But just remember to move.
 Our bodies and our minds are intimately connected.
 'The void' is a physical state as well as a mental state of being and moving helps you to process it quicker....

 If you enjoy an intense workout regime that's wonderful (I do too), but don't substitute this for a walk.
 Sometimes high intense workouts are all about pushing yourself....they can sometimes feel forced...so maybe for a few days do one of two things: add a walk to your day somehow or substitute a yoga class for your usual regime.

 Even after taking the above steps you're still going to feel a sense of emptiness (especially after a huge breakthrough) and you're going to feel uncomfortable.
 Pay attention to what makes you uncomfortable now....especially in your physical environment.

 Is there a particular room in your home that makes you uncomfortable now?
 Or particular kinds of objects?
 These things that are bothering you are objects that emotionally resonate with your state of being or your identity before the breakthrough..the part of you that you've shed...and it's important to take pause and reassess what your environment is reflecting back to you.
-For a simple step by step process click here to learn more about my room transformation course.

 Six: Give yourself Time